willswire/estado/README.md

 3. **Configure Cloudflare Workers**

-   Set up your Cloudflare Workers environment by updating the `wrangler.toml` file in the project root and configure it with your Cloudflare account details.
+   Set up your Cloudflare Workers environment by updating the `wrangler.toml` file in the project root with your Cloudflare account details.

    ```toml
     name = "estado"